What to Do When You’re Sick at Home and Have Nothing to Do

 Is it okay to use screens when I’m sick?

 Yes, in moderation.
-Many people tolerate screens better in short sessions, especially when content is familiar and low-stimulus.
+Many people tolerate screens better in short sessions, especially when the content is familiar and low-stimulus.

 What if I feel too tired to do anything at all?